forkkit/supertokens-node-mysql-ref-jwt/website/versioned_docs/version-4.0.0/migration/backend.md

 ---

 ### Install the SuperTokens package

-For more details visit the [installation](../backend/installation) section
+You will first need to install our library and setup your project to work with it.
+Please visit the [installation](../backend/installation) section for a step by step guide.

 ### Middleware
 If you use a middleware for authentication, you can replace that by creating your own middleware using SuperTokens.
 An example of how to do that would be:

 ```js